 All new students should arrive in time to attend the International Student Orientation.
 F-1 and J-1 students may enter as early as 30 days prior to the start date on the I-20/ DS-2019 form.
 Entering after the start date can be problematic.
-If you will not be able to arrive by the start date, contact the Office of International Programs for advice.
+If you will not be able to arrive by the start date, contact International Student and Scholar Services for advice.

 Always Hand-Carry Your Documents

 Do not store your passport or I-20 or DS-2019 or other immigration documents in your baggage or luggage.

 If your baggage is lost or delayed, you will be unable to present the needed documents and may not be able to enter the United States.

 - Your passport, valid for at least six months into the future;

 - SEVIS Form I-20 (F-1 Students), the DS-2019 (J-1 Students/Scholars)

 - Evidence of student status with the University of Mississippi such as Admission letter

 - Paper receipt for the SEVIS fee (F-1 and J-1 students), and